|Q&A when Tradition meets Technology

-A. Since 2001 DOXA has been offering the dive watch collection - the re-edition series directly to customers through this website.
-This ensures high quality, the exclusiveness of a low production numbers (limited editions) and direct link to the manufacturer.
+A. DOXA offers a special part of it's collection - the re-edition series directly to customers through this website.
+This ensures high quality, the exclusiveness of a low production numbers (limited editions) and direct contact with the manufacturer.
 Buying direct from the manufacturer guarantees that you are purchasing an authentic DOXA, as well as receiving the benefit of direct customer service.

 A. To place an order with one of the re-edition models, you can click the "order now" button on the product page and place your order using a major credit card like VISA, Mastercard or American Express.
 Alternatively we also offer alternative payment options through our billing partner "ifactory.at" like wire transfers, bank drafts or personal checks.
 If you wish to use one of the alternative payment methods, please send an email to us at firstname.lastname@example.org.
 We will contact you with the required details.

 A. Although all DOXA web order forms are securely encrypted by SSL, we offer customers the alternative of ordering by Fax.
 If you prefer to order by Fax, please fill out the order form of the model you like to order and instead of clicking the "order now" please print the order form and send by fax within the USA and Canada to 1 866 230 2922 or +43 1 57726 27 from all other countries.